rknit/TbO2/README.md

 ## Demo
 In tbo2_msbasic directory, you can use command ```cargo run``` in the console and `\` should be shown on the console; this means that you are now running Wozmon using TbO2 emulator.
-You can now run the following commands to start up MS BASIC.
+You can now run the following commands (provided after '>') to start up [msbasic](https://github.com/mist64/msbasic).

 ```
 \